Conference Info

 • Involving undergraduates in IE related research

-• Success with adapting to new IE ABET outcome
+• Success with adapting to new IE ABET outcomes

 • Diversity, equity, and inclusion in IE

-• All accepted papers will be considered for the IED Best Paper Award.
+• IED Best Paper Award: All accepted papers will be considered for the IED Best Paper Award.
 The award includes a plaque of recognition for first place, and a letter of recognition for second place (runner-up), when appropriate.
 There is an honorarium monetary award of $250 for the first author of the winning paper.

-• Qualified authors will be considered for the New IE Educator Outstanding Paper Award.
-New IE educators with fewer than seven years of full-time teaching experience.
+• New IE Educator Outstanding Paper Award: Qualified authors will be considered for the New IE Educator Outstanding Paper New IE educators with fewer than seven years of full-time teaching experience.
 The recipient will be awarded $250 per author, up to $500 per paper.
-Senior faculty are eligible for the award as co-authors, but not for the monetary award.
+Senior faculty are eligible for the award as coauthors, but not for the monetary award.
 The award also includes a plaque of recognition.

 If you are not a member of the Industrial Engineering Division (IED), please add the IED to your ASEE membership renewal.